 Upon graduation, I decided to tap back into my roots with analog art mediums, namely screen printing, which was how I got introduced to the local vending community in the Bay Area.
 When the COVID-19 pandemic hit, I transitioned from being a vending artist to scaling walls as a mural artist.
 Additionally, I was getting back behind the camera by shooting concerts for live-streaming at local music venues.

 Today, I'm incredibly grateful to have a dual career in video production and the public arts.
 I'm also a part-time locations manager for electronic music artists.
 I shoot and edit with the School of Arts and Culture at the Mexican Heritage Plaza, with work partnerships spanning Local Color San Jose, The San Jose Museum of Quilts and Textiles, The Japanese American Museum of San Jose, and The New York Times.
 Much of the work I make is centered around the values of discovery, earnesty, and empowerment.

-Additional life stages that got me to where I am today include 10 years in the food industry, running an after-school art program in the South Bronx, and driving all across the US.
+Additional life stages that got me to where I am today include 10 years in the food industry, being a Social Emotional Learning educator in the South Bronx, and driving all across the US.

 Background photo by Andrew Sumner.